Important Embargo Update

-- There are a great deal of abstracts presented each year at the AAAAI Annual Meeting.
-Abstracts accepted for presentation are published within an online supplement to AAAAI's journal, The Journal of Allergy and Clinical Immunology.
-As a general rule, coverage of an Annual Meeting abstract or poster is strictly prohibited until the researcher’s presentation, or an AAAAI press conference in which the study is presented—whichever comes first.
+• Abstracts accepted for presentation at the AAAAI Annual Meeting are published in an online supplement to The Journal of Allergy and Clinical Immunology, an official journal of the AAAAI.
+As a general rule, coverage of a AAAAI Annual Meeting abstract or poster is strictly prohibited until the researcher’s presentation, or an AAAAI press conference in which the study is presented—whichever comes first.

 Audio Recording, Video Recording and Photography